intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 Dynamic Bitrate Change
 ----------------------

-The oneVPL encoder supports dynamic bitrate change according to bitrate control mode and HRD conformance requirements.
+The |vpl_short_name| encoder supports dynamic bitrate change according to bitrate control mode and HRD conformance requirements.
 If HRD conformance is required, for example if the application sets the ``NalHrdConformance`` option in the :cpp:struct:`mfxExtCodingOption` structure to ON, the only allowed